hapax/hapax.github.io/assets/giant-ants.md

 	</figure>

 But here's the really cool thing.
-If we want to explain something as simple as a heartbeat, or the caloric requirements of a monkey, we'll be led to the startling hypothesis that animals are *fractals*: they are built out of structures which look the same when you zoom in.
+If we want to explain something as simple as a heartbeat, or the diet of a chipmunk, we'll be led to the startling hypothesis that animals are *biological fractals*: they are built out of structures which look the same when you zoom in.
-There are a bunch of interesting design problems that crop up if you want to run an organism, and nature evolved fractals in order to solve these problems.
+Running an organism involves a bunch of interesting design problems, and nature evolved fractals in order to solve them.
 Pretty damn cool.

 ### No giant ants

-Let's start off with giant ants.
-Very crudely put, an organism is a three-dimensional blob of tissue.
-We'll begin by imagining a strange organism the shape of a cube.
+To start with, let's imagine a strange organism which looks like a cube.
-The *scale* of this cube-shaped is just the length of side, say $L$.
+The *scale* of this cube-shaped creature is something we can conveniently measure with a ruler, say the side length.
-To change the scale of the organism means to change this side length, and to scale up or down by a factor means to change $L$ by that factor.
+To *change the scale* of the cube (we also say "to scale up" or "to scale down") means to change the side length but keep the shape and proportions fixed; the cube remains a cube.
+Different properties of the cube will change in different ways as we scale up and down.
+Let's call the side length $L$.
+The volume of the cube $V$ is the product of the length, the width and the height, just like any box, but since length, width and height are equal for a cube, the volume is just

+$$
+V = L \times L \times L = L^3.
+$$

-For instance, to scale our cube creature up by a factor of $2$ just means to double the side length.
+Suppose we scale up the cube by a factor of two, or in other words, double the side length.
+Then the volume

-If it's not shaped like a cube, that's fine, we just choose some convenient thing to measure like the height of the organism, and treat that as the scale instead.
-To scale up or down by a factor, we change the height by that factor, but we keep everything in proportion as well, just like the cube.
+$$
+L \mapsto 2L, \quad V = L \times L \times L \mapsto 2 L \times 2L
+\times 2L = 8 L^3 = 8V.
+$$